What is Customer Education & Why You Can’t Afford to Neglect It

-Even the most powerful products are useless unless customers have clear direction and helpful resources on how to use them.
+Even the most powerful products are useless unless customers have clear direction and helpful resources for using them.
 Customer education shows customers you’re invested in their success, streamlines product adoption, and differentiates your offerings from your competition.

-Customer education teaches your customer how to use your product or software to achieve their goals.
+Customer education teaches customers how to use your product or service to achieve their goals.
+Studies show that continuous training increases customer satisfaction and product adoption and boosts renewal rates.
 Customer education is an incredible value-add that should begin before the sale and continue after onboarding.

 Customer education is particularly helpful for:

 - Products that actively release updates